Satawalese language

 Satawalese is a Micronesian language of the Federated States of Micronesia.
 It is nearly mutually intelligible with Mortlockese and Carolinian.

 Introduction

 History

-Satawalese is a language spoken on the island of Satawal, located in the Federated States of Micronesia.
+Satawalese is spoken on the island of Satawal, located in the Federated States of Micronesia.
 The language is also spoken in Yap State, nearby atolls and islands such as Lamotrek, Woleai, Puluwat, Pulusuk, and Chuuk State.
 Smaller populations of speakers can also be found in Saipan, the Commonwealth of the Northern Mariana Islands, and some parts of the United States.
 According to a 1987 census, Satawalese is spoken by approximately 460 people however this number has grown, according to a count taken by researcher Kevin Roddy who reported for about 700 speakers in 2007.

 Classification

 Satawalese is identified as an Austronesian language and is a member of the Chuukic language subgroup.
 Discovered by scholar Edward Quackenbush, the Chuukic subgroup is a dialect chain composed of a variety of about 17 different languages and dialects extending 2100 km across the western Pacific (Roddy, 2007).
 This chain begins at Chuuk in the east and stretches towards Sonsorol in the west.
 In the center of this dialect continuum lies Satawalese.
 Using the comparative method, which involves the observation of vocabulary and sound correspondence similarities, linguists were able to link Satawalese as well as its sister languages to the Chuukic language family.
 Sister languages of Satawalese include Carolinian, Chuukese, Mapia, Mortlockese, Namonuito, Paafang, Puluwatese, Sonsorol, Tanapag, Tobian, Ulithian, and Woleaian.